David Falk: Marketing Michael Jordan

-Falk soon proved himself to be a capable agent with many innovative marketing ideas.
-He allowed Nike to establish Jordan's primary image, then began splitting it up among other advertisers, including Coca-Cola, Chevrolet, Gatorade, McDonald's, Ball Park Franks, Wilson Sporting Goods, Rayovac, Wheaties, Hanes, and MCI.
+Falk allowed Nike to establish Jordan's primary image, then began splitting it up among other advertisers, including Coca-Cola, Chevrolet, Gatorade, McDonald's, Ball Park Franks, Wilson Sporting Goods, Rayovac, Wheaties, Hanes, and MCI.
 Falk's ideas stretched to all areas of the marketplace, including a fragrance (called simply "Michael Jordan") made by the Beverly Hills designer Bijan, which was cited as the best-marketed product of 1996 by the American Marketing Association.
 Falk even came up with the idea of teaming Bugs Bunny and Jordan together in a feature film, and then sold the concept to Warner Bros. in 1993.
 The ensuing film, Space Jam, was executive produced by Falk and released in 1996.
 Perhaps most importantly, Falk "set a precedent by 'opting out' Jordan from the league's licensing program, in effect reclaiming Jordan's image for his own use."
-Jordan himself was very grateful for his agent's remarkable negotiating and marketing abilities, even with Falk's penchant for making powerful enemies along the way.

 A lot of people don't like David, but he's the best at what he does", Jordan told USA Today last year.
 "What he does is get underneath your skin, whoever he's negotiating with, because he figures out what your objectives are, your angles.
 He understands the market; he understands the players.
 He's a brash, arrogant, egotistical, aggressive negotiator, which is good, because when you have someone represent you, you want him to do that.
 Marketing-wise, he's great.
 He's the one who came up with the concept of 'Air Jordan.'"

 Due partly to Falk's tenacity and partly to Michael Jordan's own professional success and personal magnetism, Jordan became "indisputably the most powerful and effective endorser of products in American history, ... (making) the business of hawking products more lucrative than playing the game."
 Jordan's success was such that he turned down $300 million worth of endorsement deals in the space of four months in 1998.